Muhammad Metwalli al-Sha'rawi: Career

 Although he was initially close with the founder of the Muslim Brotherhood, Al-Sha'rawi later criticized the group for their hasty actions and resort to violence.

 Family

-Al-Sha'rawi married at a relatively young age, the wish of his mother who also chose a wife for him.
+Al-Sha'rawi married at a relatively young age as per the wish of his mother who also chose a wife for him.
 He complied with his mother's decision and had three boys and two girls.
 The boys were named Sami, Abdur Raheem and Ahmad, the girls, Faatimah and Saalihah.

 Death

 On June 17, 1998, al-Sha'rawi died with little known about the details surrounding his death.
 Reportedly more than a million mourners packed Cairo's streets in a display of grief.

 Television

 In 2002, a television series, Imam of the Missionaries, was produced by Egyptian television and aired on different networks.
 The series discussed al-Sha'rawi's life in detail.
 The series was in four parts.
 The first focused on the young al-Sha'rawi's education, the second, as a young adult, the third, on his position as minister and the last part focused on the later years of his life.